 Coming off a historic run in college, Caitlin Clark had massive expectations to meet in the WNBA.
 Now, she is the one setting a high bar for herself and her teammates.

 With all the moves they made this offseason, many have pegged the Fever as a possible finals contender this season.
 Caitlin Clark was asked about this at media day Wednesday and didn't shy away from it.
-When asked what success would look like this season, she bluntly responded by saying securing a title.
+When asked what success would look like this season, she said securing a title.

-While the Fever did reach the postseason last year, they were eliminated in round one at the hands of the Connecticut Sun.
+While the Fever did reach the postseason last year, they were eliminated in the first round by the Connecticut Sun.
 Despite this, Clark is confident the new-look squad has the ability to contend in 2025.

-With a full offseason of rest and recovery under her belt, Clark should hit the ground running to start the year.
-If she's able to elevate her game more, Indiana could certainly enter the title conversation.
+With a full offseason of rest and recovery under her belt, Clark will hope to hit the ground running to start the year.
+If she's able to elevate her game, Indiana could certainly enter the title conversation.